 While the money should really not be your concern, it is affecting you and your sister.
 You may ask your sister to create a budget in which she sets aside a certain amount of money every month for your grandparents and puts the rest in her own savings account.

 This may help reduce the stress that she is feeling and you as well.
-Again, as this is between your mom and dad and your grandparents, there may not be much you can do except keep the situation and prayer with Allah.
+Again, as this is between your mom and dad and your grandparents, there may not be much you can do except keeping the situation and prayer with Allah.

 Parents do not have to arrange marriages.
 Traditionally it’s been done, but it is not an Islamic requirement.
 People do meet or hear of others who are single and find them suitable for Marriage Partners and get married without the parents fixing them up.

-If at all possible, I would encourage your sister insha’Allah, to take her future into her own hands and seek marriage without your parents help.
+If at all possible, I would encourage your sister insha’Allah, to take her future into her own hands and seek marriage without your parent’s help.
 If she were to meet somebody or hear of somebody that she’s interested in, of course, she would want to consult your parents and have their blessings.

-If your parents refuse and he’s Islamically appropriate for her, she should go on with a marriage and try to repair her parental relations later.
+If your parents refuse and he’s Islamically appropriate for her, she should go on with marriage and try to repair her parental relations later.
 She is an adult and it is her choice for a life partner/spouse.
 While we seek to make our parents happy, in some situations it is not possible.

 Sister, I suggest that you also get counseling.
 You have been under tremendous stress most of your life it seems and you are carrying the weight on your shoulders.
 Please do consider it.
 Relaxation & stress reduction exercises would also be helpful.

 Try to get out for fun social times with your friends and experience some joy.
 Go to Islamic events, pray at the Masjid, take up a hobby, go to the gym or a quiet walk in nature.
-There is balance in Islam.
+There is a balance in Islam.
 To attain this balance, we must take care of our minds, bodies and spiritual selves.

 Please try to take care of you too sister.
 In life some things we do not have control over such as others’ relationships and sadly this hurts us, however, we can try our best and then accept what Allah swt has decreed.